WHATS HOT

 Why Can’t I Take a Hot Bath During ?

 Always follow this advice.
-Although baths may see a drop in temperature compared to saunas and hot tubs, which maintain their temperature, your core temperature is still raised.
+Although baths may see a drop in temperature compared to saunas and hot tubs, which maintain their temperature, your core body temperature is still raised.
 This poses a risk.
-Another reason to avoid hot baths during pregnancy is that the heat can make you faint and lower your pressure.
+Another reason to avoid hot baths during is that the heat can make you feel faint and lower your blood pressure.
 Low blood pressure can reduce the amount of blood that reaches your placenta.

 You may have heard some rumors about bathing during pregnancy that you need clearing up.
 While taking a hot bath is not recommended during pregnancy, a warm bath is considered safe and can be a great way to relieve pregnancy discomfort.
 So go ahead and enjoy a relaxing bath – your baby will love it too!